MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/windows-vm-content.md

 - **Azure NAT Gateway.** [Network Address Translation (NAT) gateways](/azure/nat-gateway) allow all instances in a private subnet to connect outbound to the internet while remaining fully private.
 Only packets that arrive as response packets to an outbound connection can pass through a NAT gateway.
 Unsolicited inbound connections from the internet aren't permitted.

 - **Azure Bastion.** [Azure Bastion](/azure/bastion/) is a fully managed platform as a service solution that provides secure access to VMs via private IP addresses.
 With this configuration, VMs don't need a public IP address that exposes them to the internet, which increases their security posture.
-Azure Bastion provides secure RDP or SSH connectivity to your VMs directly over Transport Layer Security (TLS) through various methods, including the Azure portal or native SSH or RDP clients.
+Azure Bastion provides secure RDP or Secure Shell (SSH) connectivity to your VMs directly over Transport Layer Security (TLS) through various methods, including the Azure portal or native SSH or RDP clients.

 ### Operations